atolab/cdds/docs/GettingStartedGuide/next_steps.rst

 The OMG DDS Specification
 *************************

-PrismTech has been an active member of the Object Management Group® (OMG®) for over twenty years and is heavily involved in the development of the DDS specification.
+AdLink has been an active member of the Object Management Group® (OMG®) for over twenty years and is heavily involved in the development of the DDS specification.
 Please visit the OMG website at http://www.omg.org and specifically the